 - Depression.
 Early research shows that taking betaine anhydrous along with s-adenosyl-L-methionine (SAMe) improves symptoms of depression in more people than does taking the antidepressant amitriptyline.

 - Exercise performance.
 Some research suggests that betaine anhydrous can improve certain aspects of exercise performance, including body composition and strength, in men who participate in strength training.
-However, betaine anhydrous does not seem to improve strength in untrained men.
+However, betaine anhydrous does not seem to improve strength in untrained men or women.

 - Acid reflux.
 Early research suggests that taking betaine anhydrous, along with melatonin, L-tryptophan, vitamin B6, folic acid, vitamin B12, and methionine daily can reduce symptoms of acid reflux.